cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-the-age-of-prompters-has-begun.md

 # The Successful Prompter

+The successful understands how AI actually works.
+They can tweak the prompt to get the best results.

 > Computer science is not about writing code.
 It's a way of looking at and solving problems.

 Prompts: